All Episodes

 I apologize to no one for my criticism of the president and of his broken policy.

-If anyone owes our troops in the fields an apology, it is the president and his failed team, and a Republican majority in the Congress that has been willing to stamp, rubber stamp, policies that have done injury to our troops and to their families.
+If anyone owes our troops in the fields an apology, it is the president and his failed team and a Republican majority in the Congress that has been willing to stamp, rubber stamp, policies that have done injury to our troops and to their families.

 My statement yesterday, and the White House knows this full well, was a botch joke about the president and the president's people, not about the troops.

-The White House's attempt to distort my uh true statement is a remarkable testament to their abject failure in making America safe.
+The White House's attempt to distort my true statement is a remarkable testament to their abject failure in making America safe.

-It's a stunning statement about their willingness to reduce anything America to raw politics.
+This is a stunning statement about their willingness to reduce anything America to raw politics.

 It's their willingness to distort, their willingness to mislead Americans, their willingness to exploit the troops as they have so many times at backdrops, at so many speeches in which they have not told the American people the truth.

-I'm not gonna stand for it.
+I'm not going to stand for it.

 What our troops deserve is a winning strategy, and what they deserve is leadership that is up to the sacrifice that they're making.